Introduction

 'https://api.carrierx.com/mediator/v1/accounts' \

-response code with a list of Account objects.
+Response 200 status code with a list of Account objects

 {